Violin Performance, DMA

 Summa Cum Laude

-American violinist and composer, Dr. Immanuel Abraham, graduated Summa Cum Laude from both the University of Michigan (MM, 2015) and University of Arizona (DMA, 2018) with degrees in Violin Performance.
-He has earned numerous awards, recognitions, and is a sought-after teacher and music clinician.
-His most recent compositions include complete scores for theatrical works, 2 string quartets, and "The Abraham 24 Caprices for Solo Violin", currently used in collegiate auditions and premiered in 3 countries.
+American concert violinist, composer, and string clinician, Dr. Immanuel Abraham, graduated Summa Cum Laude from both the University of Michigan (MM, 2015) and University of Arizona (DMA, 2019) with degrees in Violin Performance.
+He has earned numerous awards, recognitions, and is a sought-after performer, teacher, and music clinician.
+His most recent compositions include complete theater scores, three string quartets (reviewed by SHAR), and "The Abraham 24 Caprices for Solo Violin", currently used in recitals and collegiate auditions around the world.

-Dr. Abraham himself has performed in 7 countries, been featured on CBS Detroit, PBS Arizona, Buzzfeed, Fiddlerman's exclusive blog series "Music Is For Everyone", the "Mind Over Finger" iTunes podcast, the Arizona Jewish Post, and more.
-His Instagram @TheViolinDoctor engages 20K followers, and he is an ambassador of Southwest Strings.
+Dr. Abraham himself has performed in 8 countries, been featured on CBS Detroit, PBS Arizona, Buzzfeed, Southwest String's 2019-2020 catalog cover, SHAR Music, Arizona Daily Star newspaper, OvationPress, WMutes, Fiddlerman's exclusive blog series "Music Is For Everyone", the "Mind Over Finger" iTunes podcast, the Arizona Jewish Post, and more.
+His Instagram @TheViolinDoctor engages 20K followers.

 Graduating with highest honors, he continued violin studies at the University of Michigan under Naumberg Award-Winner, Andrew Jennings.
-There he began to study jazz, compose, and explore the Electric Violin as well.
+There he began to study jazz, to compose, and explore the Electric Violin.

-In 2013, he won the Blue Lake Fine Arts Camp Concerto Competition, soloing the Julius Conus Violin Concerto live for over 1,500 which aired on FM Radio.
-In 2014, he placed 2nd in the Stamp.FM Online Music Awards, and opened for world-class bands We The Kings and HelloGoodbye at the Michigan Theater.
+In 2013, he won the Blue Lake Fine Arts Camp Concerto Competition, soloing the Julius Conus Violin Concerto live for over 1,500 and aired on FM Radio.
+In 2014, he placed 3rd playing the Tchaikovsky Violin Concerto, and placed 2nd in the Stamp.FM Online Music Awards.
+He opened for both We The Kings and HelloGoodbye at the Michigan Theater with original works for electric violin.

-His first year in Arizona, he won the University of Arizona 2015 Concerto Competition with the Brahms Violin Concerto, wherein he premiered his own cadenzas.
+His first year in Arizona, he won the University of Arizona 2015 Concerto Competition with the Brahms Violin Concerto premiering his own cadenzas.
 Dr. Abraham also served simultaneously as Concertmaster in the Arizona Symphony Orchestra under Maestro Thomas Cockrell, and the Arizona Contemporary Ensemble ("ACE") under Maestro Daniel Asia.
-He also is a recipient of the Fred Fox School of Music Graduate Fellowship.
+He is a recipient of the Fred Fox School of Music Graduate Fellowship.

 Dr. Abraham has enjoyed work as the concertmaster of the Michigan Pops Orchestra, sub-anchor for Blue Lake Public Radio, Violin Specialist for the Sphinx Organization, Violin/Viola/Cello faculty at the Chicago Music Store and Allegro School of Music, sectional coach at Blue Lake Fine Arts Camp, and as the United States Consultant for the 1st Oskar Rieding International Competition for Young Violinists.
 He also served two years as an assistant teacher for the University of Arizona, giving weekly lectures and grading courses in Jazz History, American Popular Music, and Music Theory.